smashkoala/CarND-Behavioral-Cloning-P3/writeup_report.md

 I also tried to augment the data set with shear mapping as in code line 90-93 and 151-155.
 However, since this did not bring improvement, I stopped using it.

-With the process above, the vehicle could somehow run the one full lap, although at three specific spots such as on the bridge, and two steep curves after the bridge the vehicle became off the track.
+With the process above, the vehicle could somehow run the one full lap, although at three specific spots such as on the bridge, and two steep curves after, the bridge the vehicle came close to ledges.

 In order to solve this, I collected samples on these spots on the simulator.
 I used only images of the center camera of these samples.
 In these samples, I recorded the vehicle going straight and recovering from left side and right sides of the road back to center.